Lecture theatre, with students attending.

 2. Add interactivity to lecture recordings

-Include formative assessments, quizzes, surveys, and other interactive elements to make recorded lectures more engaging and effective.
+Include formative assessments, quizzes, surveys, and other interactive elements to make lectures more engaging and effective.
 You can use Panopto or Lancaster eStream to add interactive tasks to your videos.
 These short interactions can encourage students to reflect on the topic and check their understanding.

 A Microsoft Forms poll.